preddy5/Im2Vec/README.md

 ```

 *Note that I have an example of the training in the logs directory.
-The logs directory run is only for the sake of showing what to expect if everything is working.
-I wont be able to upload other datasets because of licensing reasons, email me for the trained models.*
+The logs directory run is only for the sake of showing what to expect if everything is working.*

 ## Citation